Compiler/Veloxr/Readme.md

 - vcpkg install opencv
 - Use this install path as a variable in cmake
 - Update your Makefile to -D to your glfw install path

+## MAC
+must set VK_ICD_FILENAMES to where MoltenVK_icd.json is at!

+you can set VELOXR_SHADER_PATH to point to the spirv